-This is a good intro into Christmas photography.
+This is a good intro to Christmas photography.
 It covers almost everything you need to know about Christmas photography.
 And it gives you all this information in a short space of time.

 It’s not exhaustive, but it brings up some interesting ideas.
 Such as shooting in burst fire mode during the present opening, to capture the best photos possible on Christmas morning.